capet1brasidas/BrickBreakerGame/README.md

-Tech Stack:\n
+Tech Stack:
-LibGDx\n
-Gradle\n
+LibGDx
+Gradle
-Design Patterns\n
+Design Patterns

 Game Design：
 Components
-1.Paddle: The player-controlled object that bounces the ball.\n 2.Ball: The object that bounces around the screen, breaking bricks.\n 3.Bricks: The targets that the ball breaks to earn points.\n 4.Power-ups: Special items that modify gameplay when collected.\n
+1.Paddle: The player-controlled object that bounces the ball.
+2.Ball: The object that bounces around the screen, breaking bricks.
+3.Bricks: The targets that the ball breaks to earn points.
+4.Power-ups: Special items that modify gameplay when collected.

 Architecture：
 1.Game Assets: